hunting for meteorites

 Playa3Find6

 The lake bed we found the above meteorite on is covered with bubbly lava.
 Basalt is the most common rock on the lake.
 The meteorite lacks fresh fusion crust and looks kind of like the basalt.
 But, most of the basalt on this playa does’t have rounded corners or clear internal fractures like the above rock.
-The basalt is also generally not magnetic, though there are rare exceptions.
+The basalt is also generally not magnetic, though there are exceptions.
 A quick poke with a magnet confirmed a high iron content, and a closer look revealed protruding chondrules.
 Why the small mud-filled dimples that look like bubbles?
-Some iron grains had rusted away, and some chondrules had been plucked out by erosion.
+Some iron grains had rusted away, leaving little holes, and some chondrules had been plucked out by erosion.
 Those shallow pits are not bubbles, although they look a little like them.
 If you think about what a chondrite looks like when cut, this should all make sense.
 Again, note the large, smooth, slightly concave surface.
 Lava doesn’t usually do that.

 Here’s another example: